Seasonal Affective Disorder and how to help manage it

 In the United States, the number is around 5% of adults, though Rosenthal says that it’s closer 10% for those living near the northern border (i.e. the Canada).

 In Canada, the seasonal subtype of depression represents 11% of all subjects with major depression, suggesting that S.A.D. is a significant public health concern.
+I can confirm that it saps away any motivation and joys, and the suggestions below have truly made a difference in my life.

 The leading treatment for seasonal depression involves light therapy, adding more bright light during those gloomy winter days, especially first thing in the morning.

 For people in areas that aren’t too cold, this can involve going outside and getting ‘bright light’ as much as possible.
 But let’s be honest, bright light isn’t that common in the winter months, plus it can be inconvenient to do so in trying to get out of the house first thing.
+If you’re like me and you have a condition that requires you to be house-bound for winter months, this is also difficult.

-Rosenthal also says that white light is better than blue light, and a foot squared (12 inch squared) sizing minimum is recommended.
+For what it’s worth, Rosenthal also says that white light is better than blue light, and a foot squared (12 inch squared) sizing minimum is recommended.

 Early lightbox studies showed that 2,500 lux (the measure for light intensity used in this field) were superior to ones that only emitted 300 lux.
 But many of those studies used a 2,500 lux light that was administered for 2-6 hours per day.
 Per the Psychiatric Times, later studies using 10,000 lux for 30 minutes in the morning yielded similar results to studies using 2,500 lux for two hours.
-While a linear relationship does not necessarily apply, since then 10,000 lux lightboxes have become the most common type sold and used in clinical practice.
+While a linear relationship does not necessarily apply, since that study the 10,000 lux lightboxes have become the most common type sold and used in clinical practice.

 Most people see improvements in mood from light therapy within 1-2 weeks of beginning treatment, and it’s recommended to keep doing it through the dark winter months.
+Which I do.
+Per Rosenthal, light therapy can also help reverse the gene abnormalities he noted above in serotonin pathways; I can’t speak to whether that’s going on or not for me, but it was worth mentioning.

 A 2017 study found that 61% of participants who received bright light therapy over a 4-week period reached the definition of symptom remission.
 A 2005 meta-analysis of eight randomized controlled trials found that bright light therapy and dawn simulation are effective treatments for S.A.D..
 A 2020 meta-analysis of 19 studies also showed that bright light therapy was effective compared with placebo, with an improvement in depression scores, though it said more high quality trials were needed.